T0rgy/password-generator/README.md

-# Password Generator Starter Code
+# Password Generator
+A password generator that prompts for user input on what characters they would like to included.

+# File types
+HTML, CSS, JavaScript